Estimated Reading Time: 10 Minutes

-Sometimes there just aren't enough hours in the day.
-Most of us have good intentions when it comes to working out but, with family life, work and social schedules, it can make it difficult to stay consistent with the recommended 3 hours of weekly exercise.
-That's where NEAT can help.
+We all know that we need to keep a regular exercise habit.
+But sometimes it feels like there just aren’t enough hours in the day.
+Despite our best intentions for many, family life, work and social requirements can make it difficult to exercise consistently much less get the recommended 3 hours of weekly exercise.

-NEAT was originally discovered by observing individuals who had been overeating but not gaining weight or were of low levels of body fat, creating the link between NEAT and its effect on weight control and fat loss.
-So this is where we can harness the tendency to fidget, and other non exercise movements.
+NEAT was originally discovered by observing individuals who had been overeating but not gaining weight or were of low levels of body fat.
+Establishing the link between NEAT and its effect on weight control and fat loss.
+This is where we can harness the tendency to fidget for example, alongside other non-exercise movements.

-This is why we should work on the basis of adding NEAT to compliment your primary workouts, not to replace them.
+But it is a fun concept and an auxiliary factor that might aid in the achievement of your goals.
+This is why we should work on the basis of adding NEAT to complement your primary workouts, bit of course, not replace them.

-Use Neat to increase the amount of calories burnt without having to overdo exercise, indeed studies have found that with a structured ‘fidget protocol’ you could stand to loose an additional 20-30 more weight, this is done by burning an additional 800-2400 calories per day!
+Consider using NEAT to increase the number of calories burnt without having to overdo exercise, indeed studies have found that with a structured ‘fidget protocol’ you could stand to accelerate a weight loss goal, with one study finding that NEAT could help you burn up to an additional 2000 calories per day.

-But the benefits don’t end there, these tiny movements do more than just randomly burn calories, these subtle movements actually trigger epinephrine release which stimulates the mobilisation of fat, which is then oxidised at higher rates.
+The benefits don’t end there, these tiny movements do more than just randomly burn calories.
+They’re able to trigger epinephrine release which stimulates the mobilisation of fat, which is then oxidized at higher rates.
+Directly offering a new vector through which you could see fat loss without having to lower your calories, which as a fitness coach who likes to work in a moderate manner, I’m a big fan of.

 1) Don't sit on the sofa when watching TV, sit on a Swiss ball instead